 Philadelphia, Pa., native David Michael Brown has been writing, editing and publishing for 30 years.

-A graduate of LaSalle College (now University) and Temple University (yes, Bill Cosby's alma mater), he brings all of his clients passion for his craft and commitment to excellence.
+A graduate of LaSalle College (now University) and Temple University, he brings all of his clients passion for his craft and commitment to excellence.
 These include newspapers, magazines and ezines, websites and other businesses.

 David has written newspaper articles for a variety of ;outlets such as The Arizona Republic, The Prescott Courier, the East Valley Tribune, San Tan News, all in Arizona, where he lives with his two adult children and border collie.
 Local, national and international magazines he has contributed to include The Robb Report, Unique Homes, Modernism, ENR, Architectural Review, Luxe, Arizona Foothills, Multi-Family Trends, Arizona Highways, AZ-Lifestyle, Highline Autos, Green Living, Private Islands, Log Home Living, Phoenix Magazine, Arizona Business Magazine, Autobody News and Phoenix Home & Garden.

 He has also authored three coffee-table books on architecture and interior design.